vandan-savla/mongodb-backup/README.md

-Got it 👍 Here's a **simple README.md** you can use for your MongoDB backup/restore setup with cron.

----

 # MongoDB Backup & Restore with AWS S3

 This project provides simple shell scripts to **backup** a MongoDB database and upload it to **AWS S3**, and to **restore** the database from the latest backup.